This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Fun Facts About Merida:

-- Merida is the first Disney princess that doesn’t sing.
+- Merida is a princess that doesn’t sing, a first for a Disney princess.

-- Merida is the only princess with brothers.
+- Merida is the first Disney princess with brothers.

 - This is the first Pixar movie set entirely in the past.